 Tokimeki Memorial is generally a big dose of sweet dreams fuel, but "love mode" in the DS version of Girl's Side 2nd Season is just full of squee.
 It has a wonderful song and the guy you've been chasing muttering things in a mushy voice (you don't even need to speak Japanese to get the gist of it).
 Plus it only activates when he really likes you and the date went especially well.
-Poking them too much occasionally results in a Crowning Moment of Funny, too.
+Poking them too much occasionally results in a Funny Moment, too.

 The story Love.
 Being on a site dedicated to creepy stories just helps.